CodezPoet/code_examples/README.md

 C# OOP code example.
 A console program that shows an user their blood pressure category when they enter their blood pressure.

-### Laravel

-Example of MVC PHP OOP in Laravel framework.
-The example code connects to the WordPress REST API and displays the resulting posts in HTML, using custom Blade templates.
-Since WordPress results can contain HTML a HTML Purifier is used to output safely to the browser.

 ### PHP

 Examples of PHP code such as classes, methods,  functions, PDO, queries, loops, and switches.
 For MVC please see code examples in Laravel en Symfony.